microsoft/PowerToys/README.md

 ### Screen Ruler

- - Updated the default activation hotkey to Win+Control+Shift+M, in order to not conflict with the built-in Windows Explorer shortcut that restores minimized windows (Win+Shift+M).
+ - Updated the default activation hotkey to Win+Control+Shift+M, in order to not conflict with the Windows shortcut that restores minimized windows (Win+Shift+M).
 Thanks [@nx-frost](https://github.com/nx-frost)!

 ### Settings